-One way I help fulfill that mission is by building brand awareness via social media.
-I’m no newbie to social media management; I have used it to communicate with students, clients, and donors since joining Facebook and LinkedIn almost 15 years ago.
+One way I help fulfill fulfill nonprofit organizations’ missions is by building brand awareness via social media.
+I’m no newbie to social media management.

 Story of two business owners and which soft skill sets one of them up for success (by Bethany Wallace Communications & Consulting).